 This line is a comment.
 Comments are a way for us to document our code to help ourselves, or our colleagues, and is completely ignored by the interpreter.

 A single line comment, like the one above, starts with the octothorp # symbol.
-Everything that follows it, on that line, will be a comment.
+Everything that follows it on that line, is a comment.

 Because the message we print is a string of characters, they need to be wrapped in quotes.

 To demonstrate quickly what an error would look like, let’s modify our code a little.
 Remove the quotes around the words Hello World so that it looks like this:

 Now run the application again.
 The output will show us an error and an exit code of 1.